 Coalesced political energy that raised resources (like $40 million to bond construction and rehab of affordable housing).

 Strengthened a state-wide coalition that works to generate policies, community support and local resources for housing and services to end homelessness in Minnesota.

-In my opinion, an organization that creates such progress has earned continued general operating support.
+In my opinion, an organization that creates such progress has earned the right to continued general operating support.

-The discerning reader can see that terms “outcomes” or “results” as conventionally used in philanthropy are limiting and insufficient since they suggest a final or conclusive state of affairs.
+The discerning reader can see that we don’t use terms like “outcomes” or “results” or “impact” in evaluating advocacy.
+We think these terms are limiting and insufficient since they suggest a final or conclusive state of affairs.
 “Signs of progress” or “early signs of impact” are better terms since they suggest the on-going and continuous stream of events that define “change.”